rgildiaz/ITI/projects/gravwell/README.md

 ### Ingest Anything

 Because Gravwell is built as a **schema-on-read** system, it can truly ingest anything.
 Data is ingested raw.
-When a search query is made,
+When a search query is made, that data is fetched and formatted.
+While this is great for ingesting anything, it means that Gravwell is very fast on write and very slow on read.

 ## Personal Opinions